-Table 2.1 gives the timeline of the major changes affecting the representation of the radiation transfer (RT) in the ECMWF model over the last twenty years.
+Table 2.1 gives the timeline of the major changes affecting the representation of the radiation transfer (RT) in the ECMWF model since the late 80s.
 Since 5 June 2007, with Cy32r2 of the ECMWF IFS operational libraries, a new approach to the inclusion of the cloud effects on radiation fields (the Monte-Carlo Independent Column Approximation, McICA) has been introduced in the ECMWF radiation schemes (McRad, Morcrette et al., 2008a), which are based on the Rapid Radiation Transfer Model (RRTM), originally developed at AER, Inc. (Mlawer et al., 1997; Iacono et al., 2008).
-The McICA approach is described in Section 2.4 together with a description of the long-wave (Section 2.5) and short-wave (Section 2.6) parts of the radiation scheme.
+The McICA approach is described in Section 2.4 together with a description of the long-wave (Section 2.5) and shortwave (Section 2.6) parts of the radiation scheme.